 “I am a little tired to be honest Ernie,” Theo replied, “I’ve been giving a lot of thought to our little pet accessory business.”

-“Oh right,” Ernie said trying to hide the disappointment in his voice.
-He always got worried when Theo thought about “Ernie and Theo”.
-This was because he didn’t really understand it and found it all a bit boring.
+“Oh right,” Ernie said, trying to hide the disappointment in his voice.
+He always switched off a bit when Theo thought about “Ernie and Theo”.
+He didn’t really understand it and found it all a bit boring.
 So, he decided to change the subject.

 “Theo,” he started, “do you remember you said last night you were going to tell me why you didn’t come to the Great Northern Makers’ Market?”